In Brief

 Now the critical question: What was the decisive factor in your salvation?

-If the answer is "God's choice," then your acceptance was irrelevant — you would have been saved whether you accepted or not.
+If the answer is "God's choice," then your acceptance was never the decisive thing — either it was beside the point, or it was itself the fruit of that choice, worked in you.
 But that's not what's being claimed.
 The entire framework requires that your acceptance made the difference.
 God offered.
 You said yes.
 That yes was the deciding factor between your salvation and someone else's damnation.

 That is a simple logical statement: the deciding factor in your salvation was your act — your choice to accept.
 And if your choice was the deciding factor, then at the deepest level, you are the cause of your own salvation.
 Whether they call it that or not, whether they're comfortable with the terminology or not — the logic is inescapable.